Code Review

 - Push commits based on earlier rounds of feedback as isolated commits to the branch.
 Do not squash until the branch is ready to merge.
 Reviewers should be able to read individual updates based on their earlier feedback.

 - Request a new review from the reviewer once you are ready for another round of review.
-If you do not have the ability to request a review,

-mention the reviewer instead.
+@mention the reviewer instead.

 Reviewing a merge request